geosolutions-it/MapStore2/docs/developer-guide/integrations/geoserver.md

 Here a list of the extensions that MapStore can use:

-- [WMTS Multidimensional](https://docs.geoserver.org/stable/en/user/community/wmts-multidimensional/index.html) despite the name, this service provides multidimensional discovery services for GeoServer in general, not only for WMTS, and it is **required** to use the timeline plugin of MapStore.
+- [WMTS Multidimensional](https://docs.geoserver.org/stable/en/user/extensions/wmts-multidimensional/index.html) despite the name, this service provides multidimensional discovery services for GeoServer in general, not only for WMTS, and it is **required** to use the timeline plugin of MapStore.

-- [SLD Rest Service](https://docs.geoserver.org/latest/en/user/extensions/sldservice/index.html): This extension can be used by the MapStore styler to classify Vector and Raster data.
+- [SLD Rest Service](https://docs.geoserver.org/latest/en/user/extensions/sldservice/index.html): this extension can be used by the MapStore styler to classify Vector and Raster data.
 It can inspect the real layer data to apply classification based on values contained in it.
 It allows to select various classification types (quantile, equalInterval, standardDeviation…) and to customize the color scales based on parameters

-- [CSS Extension](https://docs.geoserver.org/latest/en/user/styling/css/install.html): With this extension the MapStore styler allows to edit styles also in CSS format, in addition to the standard SLD format
+- [CSS Extension](https://docs.geoserver.org/stable/en/user/styling/css/install.html): with this extension the MapStore styler allows to edit styles also in CSS format, in addition to the standard SLD format

-- [WPS Extension](https://docs.geoserver.org/stable/en/user/services/wps/install.html): Provides several process that can be executed using the OGC WPS Standard.
+- [WPS Extension](https://docs.geoserver.org/stable/en/user/services/wps/install.html): provides several process that can be executed using the OGC WPS Standard.
 IT contains some default services very useful for MapStore:
-       - **gs:PagedUnique**: Provide a way to query layer attribute values with pagination and filtering by unique values.
+       - **gs:PagedUnique**: provide a way to query layer attribute values with pagination and filtering by unique values.
 It enables autocomplete of attribute values for feature grid, attribute table, filter layer and other plugins.
-       - **gs:Aggregate**: Allows aggregation operation on vector layers.
+       - **gs:Aggregate**: allows aggregation operation on vector layers.
 This can be used  by the charts (widgets, dashboards) to catch data
        - **gs:Bounds**: allows to calculate bounds of a filtered layer, used to dynamically zoom in dashboards map, when filtering is active.
+       - **geo:buffer**: provide a way to create a new vector layer around the source layer.
+This can be used from the *GeoProcessing* plugin buffer option.
+       - **gs:IntersectionFeatureCollection**: allows to return the intersection between two feature collections adding the attributes from both of them.
+This can be used from the *GeoProcessing* plugin intersection option.
+       - **gs:CollectGeometries**: allows to collect all the default geometries in a feature collection and returns them as a single geometry collection.
+This can be used by the *GeoProcessing* plugin to create a new layer.

-- [WPS download community module](https://docs.geoserver.org/stable/en/user/community/wps-download/index.html): This additional module allows to improve the default download plugin, based on WFS, with more functionalities.
+- [WPS download community module](https://docs.geoserver.org/stable/en/user/extensions/wps-download/index.html): this additional module allows to improve the default download plugin, based on WFS, with more functionalities.
 The advanced Download, activated when GeoServer provides the WPS service above, allows to
        - Download also the raster data
        - Schedule download processes in a download list (and download them later, when post processing is finished).